 A three-time league and five-time FA Cup winner with Arsenal, Martin Keown was a member of the famous Invincibles side that finished the 2003/04 Premier League unbeaten, while also representing England 43 times.

 Club: Burton Albion (on loan from Wigan Athletic)

 Father: Andy Cole

-Once a member of Manchester City’s academy, Devante Cole now finds himself as a striker with League One side Wigan Athletic, joining from Fleetwood Town in January 2018.
+Once a member of Manchester City’s academy, Devante Cole now finds himself as a striker with League One side Burton Albion, on loan from Wigan Athletic.

 One of England’s best strikers, Andy Cole scored 231 club career goals with 119 coming in a seven-year spell with Manchester United.

 During that spell, Cole won the Premier League five times, two FA Cups and the Champions League.

 Now playing in Sweden with IFK Norrkoping, striker Jordan Larsson started his career at Helsingborg managed by dad Henrik Larsson.

 But the 21-year-old’s life at the club did not go according to plan, as he was attacked by fans in November 2016 following the club’s relegation, moving to the Netherlands with NEC.

 Despite having been managed by his dad, Jordan has a long way to go if he wishes to reach the heights of the Swedish legend.